Significance

 The GB1 dataset of Olsen et al. (37) contains only single and double mutants, which covers a limited cloud of sequence space near the wild-type protein sequence.
 To characterize genotype–phenotype maps more broadly we applied our model of global epistasis to a DMS study that measured the fluorescence of 51,715 variants of a green fluorescent protein (avGFP), including up to 11 mutations per sequence and 3.7 mutations on average (31).

 Applied to the GFP data, our model of global epistasis infers a sharp threshold that delineates fluorescing from nonfluorescing proteins, with remarkably few outliers (true positive rate 0.9966, true negative rate 0.9787, where we define positive sequences to have log relative fluorescence of −1.25 or greater; Fig. 2).
-Below the threshold, where the fluorescence is at background levels, the trait–fluorescence relation is almost flat (slope 0.00032 log fluorescence per mutation, 95% CI 0.00022–0.00041); while above the threshold the global epistasis function is increasing (likelihood-ratio test, P<0.003; SI Appendix, Table S1; slope 0.020 log fluorescence per mutation, 95% CI 0.019–0.021).
+Below the threshold, where the fluorescence is at background levels, the trait–fluorescence relation is almost flat (slope 0.00032 log fluorescence per mutation, 95% CI 0.00022–0.00041); while above the threshold the global epistasis function is increasing (likelihood-ratio test, ; SI Appendix, Table S1; slope 0.020 log fluorescence per mutation, 95% CI 0.019–0.021).
 In other words, mutations observed to have no effect below the threshold may have a substantial effect in a different genetic background.

-Comparing the epistatic and nonepistatic models (SI Appendix, Fig. S3A) shows that including global epistasis improves the fit substantially (rCV2=0.935 compared with rCV2=0.688 for the nonepistatic model), and the inferred fluorescent variance attributable to HOC epistasis is much smaller after accounting for global epistasis (σHOC=0.073 vs. σHOC=0.31).
-Whereas for GB1 we found very small CIs both for g(ϕ) and for the additive effects of mutations on the underlying trait (e.g., SI Appendix, Fig. S1D), for GFP we find that the bootstrapped 95% CIs for g(ϕ) are very small (mean 0.18), but that the inferred additive coefficients (SI Appendix, Fig. S3C) show much greater uncertainty than observed for GB1.
+Comparing the epistatic and nonepistatic models (SI Appendix, Fig. S3A) shows that including global epistasis improves the fit substantially ( compared with for the nonepistatic model), and the inferred fluorescent variance attributable to HOC epistasis is much smaller after accounting for global epistasis ( vs. ).
+Whereas for GB1 we found very small CIs both for and for the additive effects of mutations on the underlying trait (e.g., SI Appendix, Fig. S1D), for GFP we find that the bootstrapped 95% CIs for are very small (mean 0.18), but that the inferred additive coefficients (SI Appendix, Fig. S3C) show much greater uncertainty than observed for GB1.
 In particular, we find that only 62% of the additive coefficients have CIs excluding zero (141 positive and 1,131 negative coefficients out of 1,810 total), and the average width of these CIs was equal to 0.91 times the magnitude of an average mutation.
 These results show the importance of quantifying uncertainty, and they suggest that although the GFP experiment had sufficient enough power to infer the form of global epistasis, it was underpowered with respect to inferring the effects of individual mutations on the unobserved, additive trait.

 Overall, our results indicate that the sequence–function relationship for GFP can be adequately understood in terms of a sharp threshold imposed on an underlying additive trait.
 Below this threshold, fluorescence is zero, and above this threshold fluorescence is essentially additive in the effects of mutations.
-More specifically, our model suggests that 95% of genotypes will fall between the two dashed lines in Fig. 2, and the error in our predictions is little more than would be expected under measurement noise alone (mean-square error in our predictions is (yŷ)2/N=0.18, whereas we would expect a root-mean-square error of 0.16 due to measurement error alone; Materials and Methods).
+More specifically, our model suggests that 95% of genotypes will fall between the two dashed lines in Fig. 2, and the error in our predictions is little more than would be expected under measurement noise alone (mean-square error in our predictions is , whereas we would expect a root-mean-square error of 0.16 due to measurement error alone; Materials and Methods).
 Thus, like GB1, we find that global epistasis plays a dominant role in the GFP genotype–phenotype map, with little need to invoke other forms of epistasis to explain the observed data.
 These results are essentially consistent with the results of the neural network approach used by ref.
 31 in their original analysis (based on a neural network architecture with a sharp bottleneck to represent the latent trait), but our approach provides a simpler, easier to understand picture of the sequence–function relationship together with better quantification of uncertainty.

-Genotype-by-Environment Interactions in β-Lactamase
+Genotype-by-Environment Interactions in -Lactamase

 Deep mutational scanning studies often measure phenotypes across a library of variants in several different conditions—such as antibiotic activity at several concentrations of antibiotic.
 While testing in multiple conditions can in principle provide more insight into the function of a protein and should provide more robust results than measurements in a single condition, it also introduces a problem of interpretability.
 In particular, it becomes difficult to summarize the effects of any given mutation across the experimental conditions.
 Here we address this problem by extending our model to analyze genotype-by-environment interactions.
-We do this by assuming that the genotype and environmental condition each contribute additively to the latent underlying trait ϕ, which then determines the observed phenotype via a nonlinear function.
+We do this by assuming that the genotype and environmental condition each contribute additively to the latent underlying trait , which then determines the observed phenotype via a nonlinear function.
 While not universally applicable, such models make biological sense in cases where both the genotype and the environment can act on some latent underlying trait.
 For instance, it is reasonable to assume that the action of an antibiotic depends on its “local” concentration in the cellular or extracellular environment, which can be modulated either through changes to the activity of an enzyme that degrades the antibiotic or by changes to the overall concentration of antibiotic in the medium.

-Here we apply this approach to a study of β-lactamase, an enzyme that degrades β-lactam antibiotics, which has been a model system for DMS (30, 39, 40) and protein evolution (4144).
-Stiffler et al. (45) measured the effects of 4,997 single mutants of TEM-1 β-lactamase in five different concentrations of the antibiotic ampicillin.
-They quantified β-lactamase activity by measuring the growth rate of each mutant in each condition.
+Here we apply this approach to a study of -lactamase, an enzyme that degrades -lactam antibiotics, which has been a model system for DMS (30, 39, 40) and protein evolution (41–44).
+Stiffler et al. (45) measured the effects of 4,997 single mutants of TEM-1 -lactamase in five different concentrations of the antibiotic ampicillin.
+They quantified -lactamase activity by measuring the growth rate of each mutant in each condition.
 Our model takes these five growth rate measurements and synthesizes them into a single score capturing the activity of that particular genotype, together with a nonlinear function capturing the mapping from the latent trait (e.g., effective local concentration of antibiotic) to the observed growth rate.

 The results of fitting this global-epistatic model are shown in Fig. 3, where the x axis displays the activity of each mutant (i.e., the impact of that mutant on the underlying trait), and the environmental conditions determine a series of curves, one for each condition.
 Due to our assumption that the environment and genotype interact additively to determine the underlying trait, these curves are simply translations of one another, and each curve produces a prediction of the growth rate of each mutant for one environment.
-Overall, we find the model produces a very good fit to the data (cross-validated r2=0.92), far better than a purely additive model (P<0.0003; SI Appendix, Table S1).
+Overall, we find the model produces a very good fit to the data (cross-validated ), far better than a purely additive model (; SI Appendix, Table S1).
 The performance is also comparable to that of the biophysically based mechanistic model originally fitted by ref.
 45, which uses approximately 5,000 more parameters.

 The global-epistasis model provides a score for each mutation’s additive effect on the underlying trait.
 We again normalize so that the wild type has a score equal to zero and the mean absolute effect of a mutation on the additive trait equals 1.
 We infer that the single mutation effects (SI Appendix, Fig. S5) are largely deleterious: 3,295 out of 3,312 single mutations have CI below zero, and none has CI above zero (SI Appendix, Fig. S6B), consistent with the observation that no mutant displays a growth rate consistently higher than wild type.

 The inferred activity scores are mapped to growth rates via a nonlinear function that shifts, depending on the antibiotic concentration.
-This function shows first increasing and then decreasing returns (for instance, in the highest antibiotic concentration, the second derivative has positive 95% CI for 0.61<ϕ<0.38 and negative CI for 0.33<ϕ<0.09, where ϕ is the genetic effect on the underlying trait), and it ultimately saturates with zero slope at high concentrations (P=0.39; SI Appendix, Table S1).
+This function shows first increasing and then decreasing returns (for instance, in the highest antibiotic concentration, the second derivative has positive 95% CI for and negative CI for , where is the genetic effect on the underlying trait), and it ultimately saturates with zero slope at high concentrations (; SI Appendix, Table S1).
 These results indicate a threshold-like phenomenon where, for any given genotype, increasing the antibiotic concentration up to a certain point produces no growth defect, whereas further increases in antibiotic produce rapidly declining growth rates.
-Interestingly, while the slope of the nonlinear function becomes shallower for low-activity genotypes (slope 0.090 fitness change per mutation on left-hand side, CI 0.073–0.095), it remains significantly greater than 0 (P<.0003; SI Appendix, Table S1).
+Interestingly, while the slope of the nonlinear function becomes shallower for low-activity genotypes (slope 0.090 fitness change per mutation on left-hand side, CI 0.073–0.095), it remains significantly greater than 0 (; SI Appendix, Table S1).
 This result may have clinical relevance: Although growth rates experience a sudden decline with increasing antibiotic concentration, increasing the concentration beyond the point of first inhibition is still capable of producing a further decrease in bacterial growth rate.
 Finally we tested the hypothesis that the environmental coefficients were a linear function of the log antibiotic concentration vs. a more general model that fitted an arbitrary coefficient for each condition.
-We found strong evidence against the linear model (P<0.003; SI Appendix, Table S1), consistent with the visual pattern of increasingly severe antibiotic effects at higher concentrations (Fig. 3).
+We found strong evidence against the linear model (; SI Appendix, Table S1), consistent with the visual pattern of increasingly severe antibiotic effects at higher concentrations (Fig. 3).

 The simplicity of our model together with its graphical representation provides insights into the design and behavior of this experiment.
 For instance, in Fig. 3 we have shown the two biological replicates in each condition in slightly different colors.
-The plot shows that the replicates are not completely overlapping, which indicates biological variation between the replicates, and indeed we can reject our basic model in favor of a model with a different environmental coefficient for each antibiotic concentration in each replicate (P<0.003; SI Appendix, Table S1).
+The plot shows that the replicates are not completely overlapping, which indicates biological variation between the replicates, and indeed we can reject our basic model in favor of a model with a different environmental coefficient for each antibiotic concentration in each replicate (; SI Appendix, Table S1).
 Another fine-scale pattern can be observed in the CIs for the additive effects (SI Appendix, Fig. S6B), which widen for genotypes that have WT-like growth rates at one antibiotic concentration and then very low growth rates in the next concentration.
 This suggests a finer grid of antibiotic concentrations would be optimal for future experiments.

 Additive Traits and Biophysical Quantities

 Since we infer an underlying additive trait when fitting a global epistasis model, it is natural to ask whether the underlying trait corresponds to some known biophysical quantity.
-While this question will surely depend upon the details of the assay used in a given DMS experiment—e.g., whether the assay is measuring binding of a protein to a substrate, enzymatic activity, etc.—thermodynamic stability for a protein’s native conformation is almost always an important phenotype, and there is a consistent thread in the literature suggesting that the phenotypic effects of most mutations are mediated via their effects on thermodynamic stability and the nonlinear relationship between free energy of folding and probability of being folded (2325, 4648).
-Moreover, low-throughput measurements of mutational effects on thermodynamic stability (ΔΔG) for mutations relative to WT are typically additive (49, 50) and relatively conserved over evolutionary time (51).
+While this question will surely depend upon the details of the assay used in a given DMS experiment—e.g., whether the assay is measuring binding of a protein to a substrate, enzymatic activity, etc.—thermodynamic stability for a protein’s native conformation is almost always an important phenotype, and there is a consistent thread in the literature suggesting that the phenotypic effects of most mutations are mediated via their effects on thermodynamic stability and the nonlinear relationship between free energy of folding and probability of being folded (23–25, 46–48).
+Moreover, low-throughput measurements of mutational effects on thermodynamic stability () for mutations relative to WT are typically additive (49, 50) and relatively conserved over evolutionary time (51).
 Thus, under the hypothesis that most mutations affect phenotype via their energetic effects of thermal stability, the inferred additive coefficients under our model should be highly correlated with the stability effects of these same mutations.

 To test this hypothesis, we calculated the correlation between our additive effects and previously published estimates of the stability effects of these mutations.
-For protein G, we do not find a correlation between the measured stability effects and our inferred effects on the underlying additive phenotype (SI Appendix, Fig. S1C; P=0.14), a result consistent with Olson et al.’s (37) observation that mutational effects on the binding phenotype of single mutants around the wild-type sequence are not correlated with their effects on protein stability (37, 52).
+For protein G, we do not find a correlation between the measured stability effects and our inferred effects on the underlying additive phenotype (SI Appendix, Fig. S1C; ), a result consistent with Olson et al.’s (37) observation that mutational effects on the binding phenotype of single mutants around the wild-type sequence are not correlated with their effects on protein stability (37, 52).
 Olson et al. (37) assayed protein G for binding to IgGFC, and presumably many mutations affect the stability of the binding interface as well as the stability of the fold in this small protein.
 Therefore, it is not surprising that the effects we infer, which are confounded with binding stability, do not correlate with independent measurements of fold stability.
-A recent biophysical model that separates binding and folding energies found a strong correlation with independent ΔΔG measurements (53).
-Similarly for β-lactamase, independent measurements of ΔΔG are not significantly correlated with our inferred additive effects (SI Appendix, Fig. S6A; P=0.08).
-For GFP, on the other hand, the inferred additive effects are negatively correlated (ρ=0.62, P=2×1016; SI Appendix, Fig. S3B) with computational predictions by ref.
+A recent biophysical model that separates binding and folding energies found a strong correlation with independent measurements (53).
+Similarly for -lactamase, independent measurements of are not significantly correlated with our inferred additive effects (SI Appendix, Fig. S6A; ).
+For GFP, on the other hand, the inferred additive effects are negatively correlated (, ; SI Appendix, Fig. S3B) with computational predictions by ref.
 31 of energetic effects for single mutations on stability, as would be predicted if the fitness effects for most mutations were mediated through their effects on folding stability.
-Thus, while the good fit of our model is consistent with the hypothesis that measured phenotypic effects are mostly determined by a nonlinear function of the free energy of folding (2325, 46), the inconsistent relationship between our inferred additive effects and the estimated stability effects of mutations provides at best equivocal support for the widely held hypothesis that free energy of folding is the underlying trait.
+Thus, while the good fit of our model is consistent with the hypothesis that measured phenotypic effects are mostly determined by a nonlinear function of the free energy of folding (23–25, 46), the inconsistent relationship between our inferred additive effects and the estimated stability effects of mutations provides at best equivocal support for the widely held hypothesis that free energy of folding is the underlying trait.

 Discussion